 If the above factors are not relevant, a will can still be changed if a claimant believes that an original will has been lost, or if property and finances have been disputed by another potential owner.
 These instances will require the claimant to provide evidence to start their claim.

 How we can help

 It is essential that you seek legal representation from a solicitor who specialises in will disputes as early as possible.
-With time limits applicable depending on the type of dispute that you wish to make, the earlier that you begin the process, the more likely that you avoid unnecessary complications to the process.
+Because time limits apply (depending on the type of dispute that you wish to make), the earlier that you begin the process, the more likely that you avoid unnecessary complications to the process.